 When submitting this missing information, you must ensure that:

-- Both sides of your ID are photocopied
+- Both sides of your ID are copied

 - The name and birthdate on the ID match the name and birthdate on the Claim Form